Oceania Football Confederation: Criticism

-Throughout its history, there have been numerous calls to either merge the OFC and AFC, or dissolve the OFC and have its members join the AFC, in order to form an Asia-Pacific Football Confederation.
+Throughout the OFC's history, there have been numerous calls to either merge it with the AFC, or dissolve the OFC and have its members join the AFC, in order to form an Asia-Pacific Football Confederation.
 The calls grew louder in 2003 when FIFA reversed a decision to grant Oceania an automatic spot at the World Cup.
 Australia's lack of World Cup participation prior to 2006 has been blamed by many on the OFC qualification process, with football writer Matthew Hall stating in 2003, "For World Cup qualification, the Socceroos will win games by cricket scores and then face a sudden-death play-off against a desperate, battle-hardened opponent given a second, or even third, life."

 A major reason for Australia's 2006 switch to the AFC was the unpredictable nature of the mandatory inter-confederation playoffs.
-Australia and New Zealand's 1974 and 1982 qualifications both came in qualifying tournaments where OFC teams were competing alongside AFC teams, and didn't have a playoff with a team from outside these two confederations.
+Australia and New Zealand's 1974 and 1982 qualifications both came in qualifying tournaments where OFC teams were competing alongside AFC teams; the two countries did not have a playoff with a team from outside these two confederations.
 When the OFC was given a separate qualification process for the 1986 World Cup, their teams lost five consecutive inter-confederation playoffs (usually against South American nations), with Australia being involved in four of the five losses.
 Another reason cited for Australia's move was their dominance against the smaller OFC teams, which was causing political tension within the confederation.
 When announcing Australia's move in June 2005, then-FIFA president Sepp Blatter remarked, "the Oceania delegates have thought for many years that Australia was too powerful and blocked the way of the other 11 countries.
-Now New Zealand, and the Pacific islands at least have a chance.
-They can go it alone, I am sure it will be a success."
+Now New Zealand, and the Pacific islands at least have a chance."

 In 2005, shortly before Australia left the OFC, there was an unsuccessful proposal to merge the AFC and the OFC.
 The plan was to divide Asia into two distinct confederations.
 A new Asia-Pacific confederation would have encompassed the OFC nations (including Australia) and AFC nations to the east of India and Bangladesh, or alternatively, to the east of Cambodia, Laos and Vietnam.
 The Japanese Football Association was said to be keen on the idea of splitting the AFC, but there was resistance from the Middle Eastern countries.

-The mandatory inter-confederation playoff for the best performed OFC team was finally abolished with the 2026 World Cup and beyond.
-Beginning with the qualification for the expanded 2026 tournament, the best performed OFC team is granted an automatic World Cup spot, with the second best being given an inter-confederation playoff spot.
+The mandatory inter-confederation playoff for the best-performing OFC team was abolished starting with the 2026 World Cup, following the tournament's expansion from 32 teams to 48.
+Beginning with the qualification for the 2026 tournament, the best performing OFC team is granted an automatic World Cup berth, with the second best being given an inter-confederation playoff spot.